 In early 2021, IRGC began a new project to study the governance of risks related to space debris and assess policy options to ensure the safe and sustainable use of space, in collaboration with the EPFL Space Center (eSpace) and Space Innovation.

 A complex and uncertain risk landscape

 Near-Earth space is a vital resource.
 The satellites it hosts form a critical infrastructure on which numerous Earth systems rely, from transportation to financial markets.
 The services they provide are increasingly used in everyday life, raising the prominence of space safety, security and sustainability.
 This infrastructure will grow significantly in the next decade, with plans to launch up to 60,000 additional satellites.
 In our Spotlight on risk article Intensifying space activity calls for increased scrutiny of risks, we highlight the complexity of the risk landscape inherent to human activities in near-Earth space, the ambiguity of space actors’ behaviour and the pervasive uncertainty regarding the risks.
 Characterising, assessing and managing the risks associated with space activities are of paramount importance.

 Governing collision risk from space debris

-Space-based infrastructure is threatened by the risk of collision between operational satellites and a growing amount of space debris—non-functional human-made objects.
+Space-based infrastructure is threatened by the risk of collision between operational satellites and a growing amount of space debris — non-functional human-made objects.
 Space debris exists in a wide variety of shapes and sizes, from defunct satellites like the 1,750 kg Soviet-era spy satellite Kosmos 1408, which was intentionally destroyed on 15 November 2021, creating more than 1,500 trackable pieces of debris, to tiny paint flakes.
-Due to their large orbital velocity, even collisions with small objects can have devastating damage.
+Due to their large orbital velocity, even collisions with small objects can inflict devastating damage.
 The forecasted increase in space traffic coupled with weak compliance with international space debris mitigation guidelines could dramatically increase the risk of in-orbit collisions.

 In May 2021, IRGC convened an interdisciplinary and multi-stakeholder group of experts to consider the risk governance challenges posed by space debris.
 The report Collision risk from space debris: Current status, challenges and response strategies is based on the material used to foster the workshop discussions.